2017 Summer Mentor Program: June 8-18

 Applications Available January 1, 2017 HERE | Deadline to Apply: February 26, 2017

 The Summer Mentor Program selects just 8-10 people each year to serve as Mentors for our Summer Youth Institute.
 Our Mentors are passionate about helping young people realize their incredible potential.
 They embody the qualities we look for in our student participants – highly motivated, patient, and energetic – and are asked to model appropriate and respectful behavior.
 This unique opportunity involves being a big sister/brother, confidante, role model and mentor while maintaining a very high level of professionalism.

-Our mentors are recent college graduates and graduate students (usually between 22 and 30 years old), have experience working with culturally and/or socio-economically diverse young people, and possess a solid knowledge base of U.S. racial history, civil rights and human rights history, and anti-oppression/anti-racist frameworks.
+Our mentors are recent college graduates, graduate students, and teachers (usually between 22 and 30 years old), have experience working with culturally and/or socio-economically diverse young people, and possess a solid knowledge base of U.S. racial history, civil rights and human rights history, and anti-oppression/anti-racist frameworks.

 Please take a moment to acquaint yourself with the history, cornerstones, and objectives of SYI at http://winterinstitute.org/youth-engagement/summer-youth-institute/.